open-lcc/architecture/README.md

 ## Microcontroller roles

-When using Open LCC, there's usually more than one microcontroller involved.
+When using any Variegated Coffee board there's usually more than one microcontroller involved.
 The microcontrollers serve different roles, and they communicate with eachother to serve these roles.

 ### Systems Controller
 The systems controller handles the grunt work.
 Running PID algorithms, refilling boilers when low, PWM:ing gear pumps, all of that stuff.
 The systems controller is an RP2040.
 It communicates with the HID Controller and the IO Expander via UARTs.